LouisOuellet/ThinClient-for-Pi/README.md

 ## Changelog

+ * [2021-02-18] - Added the package dnsutils to the installation process
  * [2021-02-18] - Added the uninstallation of rdp if already install
  * [2021-02-18] - Added verifications on /boot/config.txt before modifying it
  * [2021-02-18] - Corrected a typo when running all mkdir command. was using P instead of p.